Trusted WordPress tutorials, when you need them most.

 Editing widget areas

-Note: You may not see the ‘Widgets’ page in the WordPress admin area if your theme has no widget areas.
+Note: If your theme does not have widget areas, you may not see the ‘Widgets’ page in the WordPress admin area.

 For more details, see our guide on how to add and use widgets in WordPress.